tomakehurst/saboteur/README.md

 Currently it is Linux only, but support may be added for OSX in future.

-An RPM package is available for the agent.
+RPM and DEB packages are available for the agent.
 See [Releases](https://github.com/tomakehurst/saboteur/releases "Releases").

-A CLI is also available as an RPM under releases, or you can just download and use it directly from source https://raw.github.com/tomakehurst/saboteur/master/cli/sab.
+A CLI is also available as an RPM under releases, or you can just download and use it directly from source https://raw.github.com/tomakehurst/saboteur/master/sab.

 Installing the agent and CLI
 ----------------------------